Perhaps the biggest obstacle when it comes to maintaining a healthy figure is our tendency to overindulge when it comes to junk food.

 1. Fasted Cardio

 Yes, you heard it correctly!
-Performing mixed intensity exercise on an empty stomach can actually cause you to feel less hungry.
-A 2011 study found that a prolonged period on the treadmill without food reduced participants hunger levels thanks to the effect it had on the ‘hunger hormone’ Ghrelin.
+Performing mixed intensity exercise study on an empty stomach can actually cause you to feel less hungry.
+A 2011 intensity exercise study found that a prolonged period on the treadmill without food reduced participants hunger levels thanks to the effect it had on the ‘hunger hormone’ Ghrelin.

 2. Drink plenty of water